c2c-team/ctc-compiler/building.md

 4. CMake will generate the necessary files for building.
 Use whichever method is more convenient for you to complete the build process.

 *Note: When building a project, you must have a C++ compiler that supports C++17*

+# Optional parameters for CMakeLists

+1. DEBUG - Compile with debug symbols and without optimization (work only for gcc, clang, msvc).
+Example `cmake .. -DRUNTIME_PATH="{Enter path to compiler runtime library} -DDEBUG=ON`
+2. AGGRESSIVE OPTIMIZE - Enable all aggressive optimizations (work only for gcc, clang, msvc.
+Example `cmake .. -DRUNTIME_PATH="{Enter path to compiler runtime library} -DAGGRESSIVE_OPTIMIZE=ON`